Happy Lucky: Soundtrack

-The music was composed by Prem Anand and the lyrics have written by Basantraj Samal.
+The music was composed by Prem Anand and the lyrics have been written by Basantraj Samal.

 Release

 The audio was released at Municipality Kalyan Mandap, Chandrasekharpur at Odisha Television Limited’s Rasagola Mahotsav.

 Which is released in 21 January 2018.

 Box office

 The film did well at the box office.
 The total box office collection of this movie was 4.50 crore.